davin12345678910/CSE403_RCRSPTeam/reports/Week6_status_report.md

 ### Chairnet Muche
-I contributed to the front-end aspect of the document and performed revisions and writing on other sections as needed.
-I initiated LoginPage.js to demonstrate its functionality when students input their UW email and password.
-Currently, I am focused on developing the front-end component of the project.
-I helped with the front-end design.
+What I did: I contributed to the front-end aspect of the document and performed revisions and writing on other sections as needed.
+I added some components to RegistrationPage to demonstrate its functionality when students input their UW email and password, it should open up a new tap for a registration page.
+Currently, I am focused on developing the front-end component of the project and adding new components by adding new pages for different purposes.

-what I learned:
-I learned about how the interfaces between software components work.
-I learned how important all components are and how to connect all the components.

-what I had trouble on:
-I had trouble understanding how components worked in react.
-I have had trouble trying to connect the front end to the back end and how to complete the application.
+what I learned: I learned how the layout of our project works, and how to create a new tab for different components. what I had trouble on: I had trouble with how to run the back-end side of our project in that had to download the need files in order to run it and pass all of the tests.

-what I am stuck on:
-I am stuck on the the way to style the webpages for our website.
-I need more time to implement the front end.
+what I am stuck on: I am still stuck on the way to style the web pages for our website.
+I need more time to implement the front end in that we need to come up with a great background style for different tabs when the students click on them.
+For example, we need to come up with coloring of the page when the student clicks on the registration page.

 ### Foad Shariat